 “It is important for me to support The QVCC Foundation because it allows smart, driven, and motivated people in the area to achieve a higher education without being strapped with student debt.”

-Joe wears many hats on the Foundation after just two years.
-He is the chair of the Donor Solicitation Committee and on the Finance Committee.
-Joe puts 100% into all of his responsibilities on The QVCC Foundation.
+Joe has worn many hats on the Foundation over the years; he served as the chairs of the Donor Solicitation Committee and Finance Committee, and currently serves as Vice President.
+He puts 100% into all of his responsibilities on The QVCC Foundation.
 It is individuals like Joe who make a difference in students’ lives every day.
 On behalf of them and The QVCC Foundation we would like to say, “thank you Joe!”